New South Wales

 - 20% hydrogen vehicles in the NSW Government heavy vehicle fleet

-In addition to delivering an already committed AUD$70 million to develop the State’s hydrogen hubs in the Illawarra and the Hunter, the strategy includes:
+In addition to delivering an already committed AUD$70 million at time of Strategy release (since increased to AUD$150 million) to develop the State’s hydrogen hubs in the Illawarra and the Hunter, the strategy includes:

 - Exemptions for green hydrogen production from government charges;